-Hot Space is the tenth album by the rock band Queen, released on 21 May 1982 by EMI in the United Kingdom and Elektra Records in the United States.
+Hot Space is the tenth album by British Glam Rock band Queen, released on 21 May 1982 by EMI in the United Kingdom and Elektra Records in the United States.
 After the massive success that was The Game (Queen), Queen was shifting even further into influences of disco and funk with the use of synthesized backing.

 - "Staying Power" (4:11)

 - "Dancer" (3:49)

 - "Back Chat" (4:35)

 - "Body Language ↑⬱" (4:32)

 - "Action This Day" (3:32)

 - "Put Out the Fire" (4:33)

 - "Life Is Real (Song for Lennon)" (3:32)

 - "Las Palabras de Amor (The Words of Love)" (4:31)